This post was updated March 22, 2018.

 And if any of these 10 circumstances applies to you, then consider filing.

-Mandated refund delay: Remember, though, that if you're filing because you are eligible for the EITC or additional child tax credit, the IRS has to hold your refund until Feb.
-15, and more realistically until the end of next month.
+Mandated refund delay: One final thing to consider.
+If you're filing because you are eligible for the EITC or additional child tax credit, the IRS has to hold your refund until Feb.
+15, and more realistically until the end of that month.

 The delay is the law, not just because the IRS wants to make your life more difficult.
 So yell at your Representative and Senators, not the tax agency.